unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

 The MVUX [`IAsyncCommand`](https://github.com/unoplatform/uno.extensions/blob/main/src/Uno.Extensions.Reactive/Presentation/Commands/IAsyncCommand.cs) interface, is a Command that implements [`ICommand`](https://learn.microsoft.com/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.input.icommand) and adds support for asynchronous operations.
 As it implements `ICommand`, it can be bound to anything in the View that accepts a Command (e.g. in a `Button.Command` property), with the advantage over `ICommand` that `IAsyncCommand` is built to be invoked asynchronously and it reports its execution state.
-In addition, it also implements [`INotifyPropertyChanged`](https://learn.microsoft.com/dotnet/api/system.componentmodel.inotifypropertychanged), to enable notifications when any of its properties change, as well as [`ILoadable`](xref:Toolkit.Controls.LoadingView#iloadable) - an Uno interface that provides information about an object's state whether it's currently in execution mode (busy) or not, and notifies subscribers when this execution state changes.
+It also implements [`INotifyPropertyChanged`](https://learn.microsoft.com/dotnet/api/system.componentmodel.inotifypropertychanged), to enable notifications when any of its properties change, as well as [`ILoadable`](xref:Toolkit.Controls.LoadingView#iloadable) - an Uno interface that provides information about an object's state whether it's currently in execution mode (busy) or not, and notifies subscribers when this execution state changes.

+The `IsExecuting` property returns true if there is an active execution of this command.

+The implementation of `IAsyncCommand` uses the command parameter received from the View or via a [Feed Parameters](#additional-feed-parameters) to track the async execution status of the command with the current argument for the parameter.
+For example, if '5' was passed in as a parameter and the command has started executing using (e.g. `command.Execute(5)`), calling `CanExecute(5)` will return `false` until this particular execution with the argument 5 completes.
+But checking `CanExecute` with a different argument (i.e. `CanExecute(6)`), will still return true.

 The following class diagram displays the hierarchy of the `IAsyncCommand` interface: